Developer Guide

 archive

-, with the same contents as the original.json
+Expected: A new.jsonfile is created in/data, with the same contents as the original.jsondata file.

 -